Zeta611/mpi-sws-semantics/README.md

 # Coq development for the Semantics course at Saarland University

-This repository contains the Coq code for the Semantics course.
+This repository contains the Coq code for the Semantics course taught by Derek Dreyer at Saarland University.
-Over the course of the semester, we gradually provide prepared templates.

 ## Installation Instructions

 ### Windows
 Unfortunately, Windows does not support the libraries we use for the course very well.
 If you can use one of the other operating systems (macOS or Linux), we recommend you do so and follow the instructions below.
-Otherwise, you can use the VM that can be downloaded from [our CMS](https://cms.sic.saarland/semantics_ws2122/).

-#### VM
-The VM, downloadable from [our CMS](https://cms.sic.saarland/semantics_ws2122/), can be imported into VirtualBox (version 6.0 or newer is recommended).
-The virtual machine is based on Arch Linux and contains a pre-configured Coq setup with CoqIDE.
-This repository has already been cloned to its Desktop.

-The default user and password are `vagrant`.
-Depending on your available system resources, you may want to increase the default amount of RAM and the number of CPU cores in VirtualBox.
+Otherwise, you can either use Windows's WSL (Windows Subsystem for Linux) or a VM.

+TODO: put instructions for WSL here.

 ### Linux/macOS